rolyatetak/lis-572/README.md

 # lis-572
- Coursework for the University of Washington iSchool's Introduction to Data Science, taught by Melanie Walsh.
+Coursework for the University of Washington iSchool's *Introduction to Data Science*, taught by Melanie Walsh.

 # index
 - Weekly exercises